KBNLresearch/videotools/stories/How to create high-quality offline video transcriptions and subtitles using Whisper and Python.md

 * and because it’s **fun and educational** to experiment with new tech, especially when it turns out to be easier than you initially estimated, giving useful and motivating 'let's-go-on' results quickly.

 ## Downsides of existing ASR services
-Of course there are all kinds of existing ASR cloud services, but they come with various downsides, including:
+Of course there are all kinds of existing audio-to-text cloud services, but they come with various downsides, including:

-* Poor transcription quality, especially for names of things (eg. persons, places, organisations, journal titles etc.) and jargon words, which may need a lot of post-corrections;
+* Poor transcription quality, especially for names of things (so-called *named entities*, such as persons, places, organisations, journal titles etc.) and jargon words, which may need a lot of post-corrections;
 * Limited number of supported languages;
-* Privacy concerns: I want to avoid uploading my video to some sketchy AI transcription service, without knowing what will happen with it, especially when it contains confidential content;
+* Privacy concerns: I want to avoid uploading my video to some sketchy AI transcription service, without knowing what will happen with it, especially when the source contains confidential content;
-* Limited file sizes and/or video duration;
+* Limited file sizes and/or video durations;
 * Not wanting to publish your video on commercial platforms like YouTube, due to concerns about [public and open values](https://english.publicspaces.net/), despite it offering good transcription and subtitle features;
 * Costs, paid subscriptions etc.

-For my little ASR project I wanted to avoid these disadvantages as much as possible.
+For my little ASR project, I wanted to avoid these disadvantages as much as possible.

 ## *Whisper* as a solution
 As I work with ChatGPT regularly, I had heard of [Whisper, OpenAI’s speech-to-text model](https://openai.com/index/whisper), but I never actually looked into it or used it.
 So I thought I’d give it a try!